 Improved Clinical Outcomes

-Based on clinical evidence, the unique design of MiStent SES has shown improved clinical outcomes, including:
+Based on clinical evidence, the unique design of MiStent has shown improved clinical outcomes, including:

 Drug Delivery vs. Polymer Dissolution